 The accompanying consolidated financial statements of Impac Mortgage Holdings, Inc. (IMH) and subsidiaries, collectively, (the Company), have been prepared in accordance with accounting principles generally accepted in the United States of America (GAAP) for interim financial information and with the instructions to Form 10-Q and Rule 10-01 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by GAAP for complete financial statements.
 In the opinion of management, all adjustments, consisting of normal recurring adjustments, considered necessary for a fair presentation have been included.
-Operating results for the three-month period ended March 31, 2003 are not necessarily indicative of the results that may be expected for the year ending December 31, 2003.
-The accompanying consolidated financial statements should be read in conjunction with the consolidated financial statements and related notes included in the Company's annual report on Form 10-K for the year ended December 31, 2002.
+Operating results for the three- and six-month periods ended June 30, 2003 are not necessarily indicative of the results that may be expected for the year ending December 31, 2003.
+The accompanying consolidated financial statements should be read in conjunction with the consolidated financial statements and related notes thereto included in the Company's annual report on Form 10-K for the year ended December 31, 2002.